awulkiew/graphical-debugging-vscode/README.md

 By default the extension doesn't work for C++ `typedef`s with GDB and LLDB.
 It's because these debuggers don't return the original types which is how types are defined in this extension.
 This issue [is known](https://github.com/microsoft/vscode-cpptools/issues/3038) and also affects the use of natvis files in VSCode.
 If [this proposal](https://github.com/microsoft/MIEngine/issues/1236) was implemented it could potentially allow to work around this issue automatically.
 For now there is only manual workaround.

-Users of these debuggers can define type aliases for `typedef`s used in their code.
+If you use GDB or LLDB you can define type aliases used in your code.
 It can be done in the same `*.json` files as described above.
 For example the following aliases:
 ```
 namespace bg = boost::geometry;
 using point_t = bg::model::point<double, 2, bg::cs::cartesian>;